ErikOnBike/d3-template/README.md

 Retrieve or register a tween filter for the specified *name*.
 If *tweenFilterFunc* is not specified the current tween filter named *name* is returned.
 If *tweenFilterFunc* is `null` an already registered tween filter for *name* is removed.
 If *tweenFilterFunc* is a function it is registered under *name* possibly replacing an existing tween filter.
 If *tweenFilterFunc* is not a function (nor null) an exception is thrown.

-A tween filter is to be used in combination with rendering on a [transaction](#transition_render).
+A tween filter is to be used in combination with rendering on a [transition](#transition_render).
 If a tween filter is specified within a template, but the render is performed without an active transition then the final tween result is shown directly (ie the value returned by calling the tween filter with value `1.0`).

 The tween filter function should return a function accepting a single parameter `t` in accordance with the regular tween functions [attrTween](https://github.com/d3/d3-transition#transition_attrTween), [styleTween](https://github.com/d3/d3-transition#transition_styleTween) and/or [tween](https://github.com/d3/d3-transition#transition_tween).
 A tween filter can only be applied as the last filter in a definition (within a template).
 There are currently no default tween filters, because required behaviour is often very specific.